PierfrancescoSoffritti/configurable-threejs-app/README.md

 - The name is a string.
 - The centerPosition can only be expressed with values between 0 and 1 and is relative to the floor.
 (0,0) is the top left corner of the floor, (1, 1) is the bottom right corner.
-- The size can only be expressed with values between 0 and 1 and is relative to the floor. x = 1 means that the static obstacle will have the same x dimension of the floor.
-If the object has x = 0.4, it's center will be at x = 0.2, relative to the object.
+- The size can only be expressed with values between 0 and 1 and is relative to the floor.
+If x = 1 the static obstacle will have the same x dimension of the floor.

 ```
 staticObstacles: [